The last day customers can access Livefyre is November 30, 2021.

 From May 3, 2021 through November 30, 2021 customers can access Instagram content and all engagement features including Ratings & Reviews, Commenting, Sidenotes, and Live Blogging.

 Reach out to your CSM (Customer Success Manager) or Shelly Chiang (email@example.com) with any questions.

 We want to provide you with an update on the changing dynamics of user generated content (UGC) and the impact this is having on Facebook and Twitter content in the product.

 Last year, Facebook deprecated the Public Feed API.
-We have been in conversations to try to find a path forward.
-We have been asked to remove Facebook data from the Livefyre product.
+Adobe has been in conversations to try to find a path forward.
+Adobe has been asked to remove Facebook data from the Livefyre product.
 We are complying with Facebook’s request, and Adobe is working expeditiously to ensure that we are protecting our customers.

 Please be aware that access to new and saved Facebook content will be removed over the course of the next several weeks.

 This change does not impact Instagram content which will continue to be accessible in Livefyre.

 We also want to share that due to limited customer demand for Twitter content, access to Twitter will be removed from Livefyre next year on May 3, 2021.
 You will continue to have full access to new and saved Twitter content until this date.